 There have been some posts recently that lament the way that companies hire front-end developers, and in particular "Computer Science questions".
 I feel like throwing my hat in the ring on this one, because I have some thoughts.

-An algorithm is just a list of ordered steps, and nothing to be particularly concerned about.
-I regard the ability to break down a task into steps as a basic building block for a programmer of any level.
+An algorithm, as many of us know, is an ordered list of steps, and the ability to break down a task into steps is a key skill for a programmer of any level.

 The real problem is not algorithmic design questions per se, but "Computer Science" algorithmic questions, e.g. "build a binary tree" or "write Quicksort".
 The objection seems to be that these are irrelevant to front-end development, i.e. you will never find yourself doing or dealing with any of this on the web.
 You'll spend your time wiring up events, dealing with browser issues or CSS being unhelpful (for a change).
 A few years ago I would have agreed with this point of view, but now I disagree.